 The urinary bladder, together with the urethra, forms the lower urinary tract.
 There are two important functions of the urinary bladder; storage and emptying of the urine.
 This process is orchestrated by a complex interaction between the urinary tract and the nervous system.
 During the filling phase, the smooth muscle relaxes, while emptying is preceded by a contraction of the bladder and relaxation of the urethra.
 Furthermore, the umbrella cells change their morphology and become cuboidal when the bladder is empty, while they stretch and become squamous when the bladder is filled.
 The smooth muscle is innervated by mainly cholinergic, and a few noradrenergic nerve fibers.

 Urinary bladder histology

-The urothelium is made up by three to seven layers of flat cells which prevents leakage of urinary substances into the blood.
+The urothelium consists of three to seven layers of flat cells which prevents leakage of urinary substances into the blood.
 The superficial layer is made up of a single row of large, elliptical cells with eosinophilic cytoplasm that store small amounts of mucin and are called umbrella cells.
 The intermediate cells have a cuboidal to low columnar shape, oval nuclei with stippled chromatin, moderate amounts of cytoplasm and well-defined cell membranes.
 The basal layer is made up of cuboidal cells that rest on the basal lamina.

-The lamina propria is composed of a loose connective tissue containing a vascular and lymphatic network.
+The lamina propria is composed of loose connective tissue containing a vascular and lymphatic network.

 While the urethra is made up of both smooth and striated muscle, allowing for voluntarily emptying of urine, the muscle layer in the bladder is solely made up of smooth muscle.
 The smooth muscle of the urinary bladder has three layers; the inner and outer layer with a longitudinal orientation, and the middle layer with a circular orientation.